-This article is part of a detailed article series designed to help business owners and non-technical users succeed online using the WordPress content publishing software.
+This blog post is part of a multi-part article series designed to help business owners and non-technical users grow and succeed online.

-In this blog post, you will learn some surprising statistics about WordPress that will help you understand why millions of businesses around the world choose WordPress to power their business websites and what kind of businesses use WordPress today.
+In this article, we present a number of WordPress usage statistics that will help you understand why millions of businesses around the world rely on WordPress to power their business websites and what kind of businesses and people use WordPress today.

 - WordPress began in 2003.

-- WordPress offers users two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress site.
+- 23 out of every one hundred new domains registered in the U.S. are for a new WordPress website.

 - There are over 60 million installations of WordPress worldwide.
-This number grows everyday.
+This number is growing every day.

 - WordPress sites around the world publish an average of 24 posts per second.